microsoft/TypeScript-Handbook/pages/Modules.md

 > **A note about terminology:**
-Its important to note that in TypeScript 1.5, the nomenclature has changed.
+It's important to note that in TypeScript 1.5, the nomenclature has changed.
 "Internal modules" are now "namespaces".
 "External modules" are now simply "modules", as to align with [ECMAScript 2015 (also known as ES6)](http://www.ecma-international.org/ecma-262/6.0/)'s terminology.